nikosbosse/betting_platform/README.md

 # Charity Betting Platform

 ## Idea
-- platform for people to register predictions and make bets
+platform for people to register predictions and make bets

 ### 1 Minimal concept to start with:
 - people who know each other register bets publicly
 - platform stores names, amount, odds, content, expected due date and sends periodic reminders
 - once bet is resolved losing party can pay via the app (to think: how do they get a donation receipt?)
 - platform stores who won/lost and whether the debt was paid
-- people can browse past bets
+- people can browse past and present bets if they are not private

 To think: who needs to have the app installed? who needs to have an account?
 Can we avoid forcing people to sign up?